Skip to content

 Best Time to Hike: June to September

-One of the finest circular trail in Europe is Mont Blanc.
-In addition to traveling through several nations, and offering quaint mountain villages and filling cuisine, it offers stunning views of the Alps.
+One of the finest circular trails in Europe is the Mont Blanc.
+In addition to traveling through several nations, and offers quaint mountain villages and filling cuisine, it offers stunning views of the Alps.

 Pro Tip: Due to the high volume of travelers on this route in the summer, it is advisable to book your accommodations in advance.